From Degree to Greater Credentials

 If you’re interested in pursuing a certification after earning your degree, keep in mind that you may first need to put a few years into your field to gain the kind of real-world understanding it takes to pass the exam.
 Make an excellent name for yourself in the small pond of your professional career, and you’ll be poised to move ahead of the class as a certified professional.

-Emad Rahim, DM, PMP is a PMI Certified Project Management Professional® and the University Dean of Business and Management at Colorado Technical University.
-Connect with him on Twitter @CTUBusiness.
+Emad Rahim, DM, PMP is a PMI Certified Project Management Professional® and on the Business and Management faculty at Colorado Technical University.

 Richard Holloway, J.D., practiced both criminal and civil law in the Chicago area for nearly a decade before he began teaching as an adjunct professor in Business Law and Criminal Justice.
 Now, having worked in higher education for nearly another decade, Holloway is Program Director for Criminal Justice in CTU’s College of Security Studies.